-A few words about Vienna’s public transportation system
+A few words about Vienna’s public transportation system.

-Although St. Marx Cemetery is four kilometers from St. Setphen’s Cathedral, it’s less than halfway to the somewhat ironically named Zentralfriedhof (Central Cemetery).
+Although Saint Marx Cemetery is four kilometers from Saint Setphen’s Cathedral, it’s less than halfway to the somewhat ironically named Zentralfriedhof (Central Cemetery).
 Fortunately, it’s more or less a straight line between the two so I simply had to get back on the 71 tram into the 11th district called Simmering.
 The cemetery itself is so large the tram stops at its four gates.
 Wanting to have some time to walk through its outer reaches, I hopped off at Gate One (the pin at the top center of this look from Google Maps).

 Public transportation in Vienna is entirely on the honor system.
 You never have to pay a euro if you dare.
 But, if you’re caught without a valid ticket by one of the plain clothes ticket inspectors, you’re immediately entitled to a free ride to the nearest police station where you’ll have to pay a 105 euro fine.
 It’s a big gamble since a 1 day pass costs a mere €5.80.
 I used the trams and Metro frequently during my stay and found it easy and convenient.

-On to Zentralfriedhof
+On to Zentralfriedhof.

 When the cemetery opened on 1 November 1874, it wasn’t immediately well received.
 Many Catholics, in particular, had an issue with its interdenominational character.
-The location, more than nine kilometers from St. Stephen’s Cathedral in the heart of Vienna generated more resistance to its usage than the city planners hoped.
+The location, more than nine kilometers from Saint Stephen’s Cathedral in the heart of Vienna generated more resistance to its usage than the city planners hoped.

 Those of you who followed my trip to Paris might recall that when the Cemetery of the East opened in 1804, it faced similar problems and at the end of its first year held a mere 13 graves.
 The developers took several steps to make it more appealing.
 First, they gave it a new name – Père Lachaise.
-Then they began relocate famous people – starting with Molière in 1804 and adding the ill-fated lovers Pierre Abélard and Héloïse d’Argenteuil in 1817.
+Then they began to relocate famous people – starting with Molière in 1804 and adding the ill-fated lovers Pierre Abélard and Héloïse d’Argenteuil in 1817.

 With 15 people buried there on its first day, Vienna’s Central Cemetery wasn’t quite as bare as Père Lachaise but it still struggled to attract sufficient people not only to meet the projected needs of a rapidly growing metropolis but to make it a viable proposition.
 Taking a similar approach to that used in Paris, they developed the

 Ehrengräber or honor grave.
 The plan worked.
 Today, the cemetery has more than 330,000 burial sites and a “population” of more than 3,000,000.
-In 2019, Vienna’s living population was 1.9 million – less than two-thirds that of the cemetery.
+In 2019, Vienna’s living population was 1,900,000 – less than two-thirds that of the cemetery.
 Also, the Ehrengräber are a major reason that I and most people ride tram 71 to visit the Zentralfriedhof.

 Hah!
 You’ve been caught.